How to Get a Private Investigator License in New York

 How New York Compares

-New York requires 0 hours of pre-license education for private investigators.
+New York does not require any pre-license education hours.
 The average total cost in New York is around $3,000, compared to the national average of $1,810.

 How Much Does a Private Investigator License Cost in New York?